 The biggest downside of a password manager is you are putting many eggs in one basket.
 If combining your eggs in one basket means you can protect your eggs a lot better, then perhaps one basket is the proper choice.
 Just like storing valuables in a safe rather than scattering valuables around your house is a good choice.
 The following sections will further illustrate why the one-basket downside of using a password manager is not much of a downside.

 What If Bad People Get Their Hands On Your Password Database?This is often one of the first questions raised once someone hears about password managers.
 My password database file is encrypted with a high-entropy, unique master password.
 My password database is also configured to take a lot of operations for each password guess such that guessing attacks are massively slowed.
 Even with a massive password cracking cluster of today's GPUs, my master password should remain unguessed during my lifetime.
 When technology changes enough to merit a password upgrade, I'll do that.
-I change my passwords every 2 years anyway, so the strength of my master password is overkill by several orders of magnitude.
+I also have the ability to change my master password at any time I want.

 So, basically if some bad people get their hands on my password database file, I'll probably be fine.